suchov/suchov.github.io/cv.md

 - Strive to promote and implement engineering best practices within the team & tiebreak technical discussions
 - Wokred with team to set up the personal goals and OKR's based on the company goals
 - Building and leading engineering team, through recruitment, personal growth, development
+- Build and support with the team Data Lake application

 #### [LiveStories](https://www.livestories.com/statistics) (2019 March - 2020 February ) Kyiv, Ukraine